Should you be using AI to manage your health in 2026?

 When not to use them:

-Start simple → Get oriented → Build context → Add detail as it becomes relevant → Use advanced prompts when precision matters → Escalate to expertise if needed when your research is done
+Start simple → Get oriented → Build context → Add detail as it becomes relevant → Use advanced prompts when precision matters → Escalate to testing or practitioner support when your research has done its job

 Most questions don’t need advanced prompts.
-But when they do, the additional context and specificity can help your research assistant prepare you more thoroughly for conversations with practitioners.
+But when they do, the additional context and specificity can help your research assistant prepare you more thoroughly for the conversations and decisions that follow.

-Remember: Even advanced prompting doesn’t replace expertise.
+Remember: Even the most advanced prompting doesn’t replace expertise.
 It prepares you to use expertise more effectively.
+And that — building your own capacity to navigate health decisions with greater clarity and confidence — is what the Understand stage is really for.

 ChatGPT and other AI tools aren’t doctors and don’t provide medical advice.
 They’re useful as research assistants—helping you understand patterns, organize your thinking, and prepare for conversations with practitioners.
 They should never replace professional medical assessment.